OliverMackinnon/GarageSub/README.md

 ### Key Features

+* **Open-Source Hardware:** All designs and schematics are freely available to the community.
 * **Modular Frame:** Built with durable aluminum extrusions, the frame is easily modifiable and expandable.
-* **High-Thrust Propulsion:** Equipped with four powerful thrusters for precise maneuvering and stability.
+* **High Maneuverability:** Equipped with six powerful thrusters offering 6 degrees of freedom.
 * **Depth-Rated Design:** Engineered to operate effectively at significant depths.
 * **Integrated Camera:** Features a high-definition camera for real-time video feeds and observation.
-* **Open-Source Hardware:** All designs and schematics are freely available to the community.

 ### Our Mission